Qubes-Community/Contents/docs/localization/keyboard-multiple-layouts.md

 Type=Application
 ~~~

-Note: without `Terminal=true` the setxkbmap settings aren't applied for some reason, until one runs `setxkbmap` without options in a terminal.
-It is thus normal to notice a terminal flicker at startup.
+Note: for some reason, with `Terminal=false` the setxkbmap settings aren't applied until one runs `setxkbmap` without options in a terminal.
+Setting `Terminal=true` works around this problem, but you will notice a terminal flicker at startup.

 If you prefer to have a per-vm setup rather than per-template, create a `/rw/config/setxkbmap.desktop` with the same content as above and add the following line to `/rw/config/rc.local`: